CHTC/2020-05-18-chtc-day/index.md

 For a workshop please delete the following block
 {% endcomment %}
 <div class="alert alert-danger" style="font-size: 120%;">
-Have you ever wondered about how other people are using the CHTC for research or wanted to learn more about how to run work in CHTC?
+<p>Have you ever wondered how other people are using the CHTC for research or wanted
+to learn more using the CHTC?</p>

 Join the CHTC facilitation team and your fellow CHTC users at CHTC Day 2020 and:
 <ul>
-<li>Learn more about how other people are using CHTC.</li>
+<li>Learn more about how other researchers are using CHTC.</li>
-<li>Connect with other CHTC users and share ideas and tips.</li>
+<li>Share ideas and tips with other CHTC users. </li>
 <li>Get the latest updates on CHTC's capabilities.</li>
 <li>Meet CHTC staff and take a tour of a server room</li>
 </ul>

+<p>You're welcome to attend all of CHTC Day, or just the part that interests you.
+See our general schedule below for details. </p>

 <h2>Save the date - registration opening in April</h2>